 Having Public Liability Insurance can also protect you against any personal insurance or property damage claims made by third parties such as a customer or members of the public.

 Be sure to take all types of insurance into consideration, including any potential add-ons, premiums and upgrades as it can often be a worthwhile decision.
-There is far more to choosing the right insurance than the key points that we’ve touched on today so keep your eye on ‘The Tools’ page for further updates.
+There is far more to choosing the right insurance than the key points that we’ve touched on today so keep your eye on the latest courier news for further articles in the future.

 In the meantime, if you want to talk to us today about getting your courier business off the ground, please contact us now.